 On the last Sunday in May, clear and blue, I was driving along at 130/kph by 8:00am.
 What to wear, not lately a consideration, was a problem that morning: the most appropriate outfit I could come up with was khaki pants, grey shirt, and an Ike style waist cut tan coat.
 I do have some dress coats and ties, but none of these really go together, and pressed casual seemed better than mismatched dressed up – and it was probably going to be warm, anyway.
 Sunday morning the autoroute has few cars, and it was easy drive from the bottom of Var, on the A-57 to A-8 east, exit at Draguingan.

 The occasion was the Memorial Day service at the American Rhone Cemetery in Draguingnan.
 Family friends were visiting from the United States – Paul and Jean, ex-military, vacationing in Cannes and attending the service.
 I didn’t know the cemetery was there, and some fealty to my upbringing, and country, made me feel I should have.
-I would attend the ceremony and spend more time with Paul and Jean, known to me for over thirty years, whom I first met in 1978 when their inclined driveway, made slick by an early season snow, helped my old Volvo off the concrete and onto their lawn.
+My plan was to attend the ceremony and afterwards spend time with Paul and Jean, known to me for over thirty years, whom I first met in 1978 when their inclined driveway, made slick by an early season snow, helped my old Volvo off the concrete and onto their lawn.

-Less than a minute after parking I met Jean and Paul, along with another ex-military couple, on the way to the ceremony.
+Now, having arrived, less than a minute after parking, I met Jean and Paul, along with another ex-military couple, on the way to the ceremony.

 Operation Dragoon began in mid-August, 1944, with the goals of capturing the ports of Toulon and Marseille, and diverting Axis soldiers away from those opposing the Allies in northern France.
 The two ports were captured by the end of August, and on September 11, 1944, just north of Dijon, soldiers from the French II Corps met up with soldiers from the U.S. Third Army, who had advanced down from Normandy.
 The dead are buried in the American Rhone Cemetery, which was dedicated in 1956, and there are 861 graves.
 Among the dead are one woman, a nurse whose plane was shot down, and the only World War II U.S. Marine buried in Europe.